tholman/generative-artistry/content/tutorials/piet-mondrian.md

 {{< / highlight >}}
 </div>

-You can see at the bottom that I'm also calling the split the squares on the x and y, both in the middle.
+You can see at the bottom that I'm also calling the split the squares on the `x` and `y`, both in the middle.
 If these work, we'll know we can do a lot more splitting.
 But for now, these will be great for testing.

 First, the `splitSquaresWith` function.